RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 * MotifScore: Designability score.
 Basically it shows that how well hydrophobic parts of secondary structures are well pack with each other.
 Will Sheffler in Baker lab made this.

-* node: Single secondary structure that can be merged with other node through their edge.
-For example, a smotif model has 2 nodes (N-term/C-term) and 3 secondary structures.
+* node: Single secondary structure.
+Not all nodes can be merged with other node through their edge.
+For example, a smotif model has 3 nodes (secondary structures), but only two of them (N-term/C-term) can be merged with other nodes.
+5-ss based model has 5 nodes (secondary structures), but only two of them (N-term/C-term) can be merged with other nodes.

 * PartnerMotifScore:  A type of MotifScore, but it will not be calculated in monomer design